Thin Film AlN Microbolometer for Very Long-Wave Infrared Detection: Optical Response and Absorber Design

-To understand the optical properties of the AlN layer in the VLWIR, we begin by analyzing Fourier-Transform Infrared (FTIR) reflection spectroscopy of the samples, as shown in Fig.~\ref{fig:narrow3}(a,c).
+To understand the optical properties of the AlN layer in the VLWIR, we begin by analyzing Fourier-transform infrared (FTIR) reflection spectroscopy of the samples, as shown in Fig.~\ref{fig:optical}(a),(c).
 Due to the high reflectivity of Mo and Pt layers, the transmission through the sample is fully suppressed in both the suspended and unsuspended cases.
-Initially, we analyze an unsuspended structure, i.e., AlN backed by 1 µm of Mo and 100 nm of Pt.
-As expected, the system reflects light almost perfectly, except for weak features at the LO and TO phonon frequencies, i.e., around 11.3 µm and 15.4 µm.
-To model AlN optically, we use a single-Lorentzian resonance model \cite{sakoticPerfectAbsorptionUltimate2023}.
-Simulation of this simple structure using the transfer-matrix method (TMM; details in the SI) shows that we can accurately reproduce the measured features, thereby confirming the high optical quality of AlN.
-Next, we move to the suspended structure, i.e., a structure in which the Mo sacrificial layer has been removed, leaving an air gap, which, together with the Pt mirror and the AlN top layer, forms a simple Fabry-Perot cavity.
-A simple transmission-line model of the cavity can accurately predict its optical properties and guide the absorber design.
-Previously, it has been shown that for a resonantly absorbing layer such as AlN placed over a quarter-wave reflecting cavity, perfect absorption can be achieved when the thickness of the layer is exactly: \cite{sakoticPerfectAbsorptionUltimate2023}
+Initially, we analyze an unsuspended structure, i.e., AlN backed by \SI{1}{\micro\meter} of Mo and \SI{100}{\nano\meter} of Pt.
+As expected, the system reflects light almost perfectly, except for weak features at the LO and TO phonon frequencies, i.e., around \SI{11.3}{\micro\meter} and \SI{15.4}{\micro\meter}.